 Skip to contents

-[Experimental] Create new live points by evolving a current live point through slice sampling within a bounding hyperrectangle, shrinking the rectangle when proposals are rejected.
+Create new samples for the live set by evolving a current point in the set through slice sampling within a bounding hyperrectangle, shrinking the rectangle when proposals are rejected.

 Usage